Your expert guide to the Copper Canyon Adventure Park

 🚍 Your hotel will most likely offer transport to the Adventure Park.
 We were staying in Posada Barrancas and our hotel certainly offered a bus to and from the park.

-🚍 We opted to take the bus on the first day ($110 pesos each, I think) but walked home as we realised the walk was only forty minutes or so and it gave us more opportunity to explore.
+🚍 We opted to take the bus on our first day but walked home as we realised the walk was only forty minutes or so and it gave us more opportunity to explore.

-🚍 On our second day in the park, we walked there but paid the quad bike guys to drive us back to our hotel as the kids were tired and it seemed like a fun thing to do.
-I think the guys were a bit surprised as usually they drive people around the forest but they were perfectly happy to take us and the price was reasonable ($150 pesos for each bike – we needed two for four of us).
+🏎 On our second day in the park, we walked there but paid the quad bike guys to drive us back to our hotel as the kids were tired and it seemed like a fun thing to do.
+I think the guys were a bit surprised as usually they drive people around the forest but they were perfectly happy to take us and the price was reasonable.
 The kids claimed this was the most exciting thing they’d ever done.

 The Adventure Park (Parque De Aventura) is home to a cable car, the world’s second longest zipline, a seven-zipline adventure course, a via ferrata and much, much more.
-I’ll go through the activities one by one and explain how they work.
+I’ll go through the activities one by one below.

-We had to wait, for example, to sign up for the zipline as it only ran briefly in the morning before closing for a few hours.
-It opened again after lunch, around 2 pm and everyone rushed forward to grab an insurance declaration form and to pay before the zipline shut again.
+We had to wait, for example, to sign up for the giant zip-line as it only ran briefly in the morning before closing for a few hours.
+It opened again after lunch, around 2 pm,

 While I understand it could be frustrating to find yourself in the Copper Canyon Adventure Park on a day that looks calm to you but is considered too cloudy or windy to run certain activities, safety is absolutely paramount in a park such as this one.